 The spotted lanternfly has become a hot topic in our area and for good reason.
 Not only can they do some serious damage to orchards and vineyards, but they seem to be taking over football fields, outdoor dining areas, commercial buildings, and frankly any business near trees!
 They are a nuisance to the point of not just landing on people and frightening them but flying right into people’s heads.
 We don’t care how OK you are with insects – nobody wants that.
+And they have expanded their reach!
+Moving into neighboring states at an alarming rate.

 The good news is that, unlike brown marmorated stink bugs, spotted lanternflies don’t want to sleep in your building over the winter The adults you see terrorizing your patrons will die off as the winter nears.
 The bad news is spotted lanternflies will leave behind egg masses on trees, sides of buildings, playground equipment, and just about anywhere else with a smooth surface to attach to.
 That’s why seasonal treatments are integral in dealing with these insects.
 Here’s how they work: